Secure UK on-line

 Add our Votronic Standby Charger (automatic overspill charger or battery master) to your 'van too and get convenient automatic starter battery maintenance too.
 Easy install, no extra wires to fiddle about with when setting up the portable solar, no greasy bonnet opening, a perfect companion to the Sunshine Portable Kits.
 Even works if there's power from a hook-up or genny or whatever!
 Fit & forget.
 Buy Below >>>

-Wiring Note: We recommend the use of 6mm² cable - this is big enough to ensure very low loss even when charge rates are low but the cable is still just small enough to be able to use standard yellow crimp connectors which suit the panel and regulator 'spades' and this size also suits our cable entry box (as does larger cable too).
+Wiring Note: Where possible we recommend the use of 6mm² cable - this is big enough to ensure very low loss even when charge rates are low but the cable is still just small enough to be able to use standard yellow crimp connectors which suit regular 'spades' and this size also suits our cable entry box (as does larger cable too).
 You can of course go up in size but then you'll have to use solder terminals.

 Going down in size may mean lower charge rates in lower light conditions so not so good.
 We think 3mm is too small but in practice the more readily available 4.5mm² may be fine for some people.
 If needed you can bind tape around it to give extra sealing through the cable entry box glands if required.
 Our own choice was 6mm² and we can highly recommend that, our cable entry box listed below is suitable for that size too.